rombrew/phobia/doc/MachineTuning.md

 in mind that hold current is applied constantly (like in stepper motor) so it causes significant heating.

 You have an option to disable forced control.
-The motor will be freewheeling at low speed range.
+The machine will be freewheeling at low speed range.

 	(pmc) reg pm.config_LU_FORCED 0

 ## Current loop

+Automatically tune current loop PI regulator gains based on performance percentage.
+Reasonable values are from 50 to 150.

+	(pmc) reg pm.auto_loop_current <pc>

-You can limit phase current.
-It is the main tool not to burn the motor.
+Phase current constraint is the main tool not to burn the machine.
 This is global constraint applicable to all closed loop modes of operation.
 You also can set reverse limit of negative Q current.

 	(pmc) reg pm.i_maximal <A>
 	(pmc) reg pm.i_reverse <A>

-Derated current in case of PCB overheat (look into other **ap.tpro** regs).
+Derated current constraint in case of PCB overheat (also look into other `ap.tpro` regs).
 Applicable to both D and Q axes.

 	(pmc) reg ap.tpro_derated_PCB <A>

-If you are interested in transient performance try to change slew rate.
-But remember that low slew rate is necessary for safe operation of wattage constraints.

-	(pmc) reg pm.i_slew_rate <A/s>

-Also you can tune PI regulator gains.
-But usually this is not required as default tune is good enough.

-	(pmc) reg pm.i_gain_P <x>
-	(pmc) reg pm.i_gain_I <x>

-PI regulator gains can be reverted to default by setting P to 0.

-	# reg pm.i_gain_P 0

 ## Wattage

-You can limit consumption and regeneration battery current.
+You can limit consumption and regeneration DC link current.
 Set the limits according to the power supply capabilities.

 	(pmc) reg pm.watt_wA_maximal <A>
 	(pmc) reg pm.watt_wA_reverse <A>

-Alternatively you can specify power limits.
+Alternatively you can specify wattage limits.
 Note that the lowest of all constraints will be used.

 	(pmc) reg pm.watt_wP_maximal <W>